Assessment

 How it works

-3. 3.
-Exhale as slowly and softly as possible, then tap Stop when you need to inhale.
+- 3. Exhale slowly and softly without strain, then tap Stop when you need to inhale.

 This is a baseline check, not a challenge.
 Stay seated, stop at the first clear need to inhale, and return to normal breathing if you feel dizzy or strained.